YongchengYAO/YongchengYAO.github.io/_pages/cv.md

 Patent
 ------
-* System and Method for Automatic Articular Cartilage Thickness Mapping.
-(US provisional patent, filed)
 * System and Method for Articular Cartilage Thickness Mapping and Lesion Quantification.
-(US patent, published)
+(US patent)

 Funding